(Visited 4,402 times, 1 visits today)

 Nookie’s, just around the corner, has been a neighborhood favorite for decades.
 Expect a wait on weekends.

 Wells St and Lincoln Ave, steps west of Eugenie Terrace, are charming, pedestrian-friendly and packed with a wide variety of restaurants, bars and entertainment venues.

 Lincoln Park has too many attractions to list.

 Virtually every recreational opportunity you can imagine is easily accessible to Eugenie Terrace residents, from North Avenue Beach to a tranquil nature boardwalk.

 Transportation.
 Eugenie Terrace has good access to public transportation.

 Several CTA bus routes stop outside the building and several more are a short distance away in the park.
 The nearest CTA train stop is the Brown and Purple Line station at Sedgwick, just over a 10-minute walk from Eugenie Terrace.

 Taxi service is nearly always instantaneously available.
 A Zipcar car-sharing location is in the building.

 Access to I-90/94 and the city’s expressway grid is inconvenient, and can be very time-consuming during peak hours.

-Rentals are typically available in a number of nearby condo buildings, sometimes at sharply lower rents than in the managed apartment buildings, although none of the nearby buildings offer comparable amenities.
+Rentals are typically available in a number of nearby condo buildings, sometimes at lower rents than in the managed apartment buildings, although none of the nearby buildings offer comparable amenities.